How Long After a Car Accident Can You Sue in Pittsburgh?

 Negligence, Duty of Care, and Liability in Car Accidents

-“Duty of care” is a legal obligation requiring adherence to a standard of reasonable care while performing any acts that could foreseeably harm others.
+“Duty of care” is a legal obligation requiring adherence to a standard of while performing any acts that could foreseeably harm others.
 For example, all drivers have a duty of care to other road users to drive safely and follow traffic rules.

 Liability, in the context of a car accident, is the state of being responsible for something, especially by law.
-If a driver is found negligent and violated their duty of care, resulting in an accident, they would be considered liable for from the accident.
+If a driver is found negligent and violated their duty of care, resulting in an accident, they would be considered liable for economic damages from the accident.

 Understanding these concepts is important as they form the basis of any car accident lawsuit.
 They’ll help you determine who was at , whether you have a valid claim, and what kind of compensation you might expect.